Anxious to get started with STACK? Let's jump in! Watch for a quick overview of steps to take with your first project.

 When the scanning icon no longer appears, the plans are ready to be searched.

 You can search by plan title or keywords on the plan pages.
 The search results will show in separate columns.
 One column for Title search results, and another for Content search results.

 Simply click on a plan name to view the plan page, or click Exit Search to return to the Overview tab to view all the thumbnail plan images.

 Tip#1: Running autoname will provide a better experience when searching for plan Title.

-Once you have located all of your most important plan pages STACK makes it very easy to organize and navigate your projects using folders.
-By default, all plan pages will be automatically uploaded into the 'Plans' folder.
-Once that's complete, the process for creating additional folders, and drag and dropping plans into those folders, is super simple.
+Once you have located all of your most important plan pages, STACK makes it very easy to organize and navigate your projects using folders.
+By default, a folder will be created for the plans.
+You can create additional folders, and drag and drop plans into those folders.

 First, let's start by creating a new folder.

-In this example, we've created a folder for each of the divisions.
+In this example, we've created a folder for addenda.

 Once you've created a new folder, you will see it in the plans tree as well as a quick access button in the overview tab.
 For versatility, we gave you a couple options for moving plans into folders